commercial-emacs/elpaso/README.rst

 |build-status|

-  Bob Slydell: So you physically take the specs from the customer?
+  :Bob Slydell: *So you physically take the specs from the customer?*

-  Tom Smykowski: Well... no. My secretary does that, or the fax.
+  :Tom Smykowski: Well... no. My secretary does that, or the fax.

-  Bob Porter: So then you must physically bring them to the software people?
+  :Bob Porter: *So then you must physically bring them to the software people?*

-  Tom Smykowski: Well.
+  :Tom Smykowski: Well.
 No... yeah, I mean sometimes!

   |---| *Office Space* (1999)